ayush1399/ECEGY-9143_High-Performance-Machine-Learning_Capstone-Project/README.md

 >
 > ### Configuration
 >
+> - Download all datasets from the provided links and set them up.
+Update the root directory for datasets in the config.yaml file.
+> - For imagenetV2 you can specify which subset should be used or all datasets should be used in the config.yaml file.
+> - Similarly for ImagenetC you can specify the perturbation set, perturbation type and noise level in the config.yaml file.
+>
 > ### Testing accuracy:
 >
 > To test accuracy choose your model (ResNet, ViT, Swin_V2, RPN, RPN_P, RPN_PQ, RPN_EE)